 All our guides are certified by the Indonesian Tourist Guide Association HPI (Himpunan Pramuwisata Indondesia) and offer you professional, environment-friendly and educational treks.

 Baik has been a professional guide in Gunung Leuser National Park for more than 10 years.
 He has also brought many of his tourists on trips around North Sumatra.
 Today he mostly organises jungle treks and tours around Sumatra.
-He has never lost his passion for the wild and his concern for its preservation.
+He has never lost his passion for the wildlife and his concern for its preservation.

-With Green Life Adventure and this website, he wishes to reach even more people and to bring a better understanding about the importance of the rainforest’s ecosystem to them.
+With Sumatra Green Life Adventure and this website, he wishes to reach even more people and to bring a better understanding about the importance of the rainforest’s ecosystem to them.

 One of his main goals is to support local, good trained jungle guides by integrating them into his team.

-Anto has been a professional jungle guide for five years and is our specialist for long treks.
+Anto Sipayung has been a professional jungle guide for eight years and is our specialist for long treks.
 Even before working as a guide in the rainforest, he has already led many guests around North Sumatra and now is our guide for tours to Berastagi and Lake Toba on which he shares his insight on Sumatran culture with our guests.

-Indra is a native of Bukit Lawang and grew up with a great understanding of the jungle.
-He started working as a professional guide in Bukit Lawang nine years ago and has a lot of experience and knowledge about jungle trekking.
+Indra is also a native of Bukit Lawang and grew up with a great understanding of the jungle.
+He started working as a professional guide in Bukit Lawang nine years ago and has a lot of experience and extensive knowledge about jungle trekking.

-He is one of our whitewater rafting captains.
+He is one of our whitewater rafting captains